WELCOME TO ICARe!

 Sunday - 11am to 5pm

-The future goal of ICARe for 2015-2016 is to construct 10 permanent dog kennels in Iroquois County, IL.
-This will allow ICARe to rely less on our dog foster parents by becoming more internally self-sufficient, to be able to help MORE dogs in need of rescue, and to better serve Irq.
-County residents.
+The current goal of ICARe for 2017 is to construct 12 permanent dog kennels in Iroquois County, IL.
+This will allow ICARe to rely less on our dog foster parents by becoming more internally self-sufficient, to be able to help MORE dogs in need of rescue, and to better serve the needs of Iroquois County residents.
 We continue to raise monetary donations in hopes of meeting this need as soon as possible.
 Our dog facility will bare the name of the primary funder for this project!
 To inquire about this rare opportunity, contact our shelter President during business hours.
 To make a tax deductible donation to our Dog Shelter Fund, please write "Dog fund" in the memo section of your check and mail to:

 100 NW Lincoln